rockettheme/docs/Docs/wordpress/themes/diametric/INDEX.md

 * WordPress 3.2+
 * Gantry Framework

->> NOTE: Gantry v1.30+ is required for Ximenia to work correctly.
+>> NOTE: Gantry v1.28+ is required for Diametric to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----
-* Responsive Layout
-* 8 Preset Styles
+* 12 Preset Styles
-* 82 Widget Positions
-* 10 Styled and 25 Structural Widget Variations
-* Extensive RokSprocket Integration
 * Powerful Core Gantry Framework
 * iPhone/Android viewing support
+* Extensive RokSprocket Integration
+* RocketTheme Plugins Styling
 * Custom Content Typography
 * Fusion MegaMenu & Splitmenu
 * Load Transitions
+* 82 Widget Positions
+* 15 Styled and 26 Structural Widget Suffixes
 * FF, Safari, Chrome, Opera, IE7+ Compatible
 * W3C XHTML 1.0 / CSS Valid

+### Logo Picker
+![][logo]
+**Diametric** comes with a feature that allows you to **choose your own custom logo** using the **WordPress Media Manager** or **RokGallery**.

-### Integrated Styling for RokSprocket
+### RokSprocket Integrated Theme
 ![][roksprocket1]
-The varying layout modes of RokSprocket: Headlines, Features, Tabs and Mosaic; all have Ximenia-specific styling, as seen on the Ximenia Demo site.
-RokSprocket is a powerful content widget with an intuitive administrator interface.
+RokSprocket is a revolutionary new WordPress plugin that has been designed to replace a variety of our existing ‘content’ widgets.

+These include RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays posts.
+We have built our new November 2012 WordPress theme to showcase this plugin.

+### RokSprocket :: Revolutionary User Interface
+![][roksprocket2]
+RokSprocket is a very powerful and full featured extension that is a real game-changer when it comes to displaying content in WordPress.
+The widget itself, follows RokGallery’s revolutionary approach to UI and implements a stunning new compound filter system based on OS X’s Finder functionality.

 [gantry]: http://www.gantry-framework.org/
 [gantry_install]: ../../start/gantry.md
-[ximenia]: assets/ximenia.jpeg
-[responsive]: assets/responsive.jpg
+[diametric]: assets/diametric.jpeg
+[diametric2]: assets/diametric2.jpeg
+[logo]: assets/logopicker.jpg
-[roksprocket1]: assets/roksprocket_1.jpg
+[roksprocket1]: assets/roksprocket1.jpg
-[roksprocket2]: assets/roksprocket_2.jpg
+[roksprocket2]: assets/roksprocket3.jpg
 [roksprocket3]: assets/roksprocket_3.jpg
 [roksprocket4]: assets/roksprocket_4.jpg
 [gantry4]: assets/gantry4.jpg